guymargalith/google_homepage/README.md

 # Recreating Google

-An assignment to recreate the homepage of Google, done as part of LAP 1 assignment week in futureproofs Conway cohort.
+An assignment to recreate the homepage of Google, done as part of LAP 1 assignment week in futureproof's Conway cohort.
 Find out all about JavaScript, whatever you search, and get some fun information if you search for "pingu"

 ## Installation & Usage